-Indirect fatalities have been in double figures since 1999 with the exception of 2003, 2007, 2016, and the current year 2018.
-Since the 1990, indirect fatalities have outnumbered direct fatalities on average 2 to 1 (FIGURE II).
-Cardiac events (n=6) were the primary cause of indirect deaths due to exertion in 2018 which is consistent with published research (Harmon et al. 2011).
-There was also one reported death due to heat stroke-down from 3 in 2017- emphasizing the need for continued safety efforts surrounding practicing in hot weather.
-There were no deaths captured due to exertional sickling in 2018.
+Indirect fatalities have been in double figures on an annual basis for 14 of past 20 years including this year (range 7-18 per year).
+Since 1990, indirect fatalities have outnumbered direct fatalities on average 3 to 1 (FIGURE II).
+Cardiac events (n=10) were the primary cause of indirect deaths due to exertion in 2019 which is consistent with published research (Harmon et al. 2011).
+There was also one reported death due to heat stroke-down from 3 in 2017 and 2 in 2018.
+Continued safety efforts surrounding practicing in hot weather are still needed to continue this trend.
+There were no deaths captured due to exertional sickling in 2019.
 The college football level has recorded two fatalities (2014 and 2016) due to complications of sickle cell trait since 2010 when regulations were adopted requiring the athlete know their sickle cell trait status and the publication of multiple best practice documents.

 Beginning in 2014, NCCSIR has been collecting information on non-exertion related fatalities that are suspected to be cardiac-related in order to improve our understanding of the etiology of cardiac-related events and how to prevent sudden cardiac arrest in competitive athletes.
-NCCSIR captured six fatalities in 2018, consistent with 2017.
-This is important because it more than doubles the number of athletes that died due to cardiac-related causes within a calendar year (i.e. 6 during exertion plus 6 non-exertional for total of 12 cardiac events).
+NCCSIR captured three non-exertion related fatalities in 2019, six fatalities in 2018 and 2017.
+It is important to capture these events because in 2017 and 2018 it more than doubled the number of athletes that died due to cardiac-related causes within a calendar year (i.e. 6 during exertion plus 6 non-exertional for total of 12 cardiac events).